Cancel anytime

 Overview

-The Invesco Dynamic Food & Beverage ETF (PBJ) seeks to provide investment results that correspond generally to the price and yield of the Dynamic Food & Beverage Intellidex Index.
-It focuses on companies in the food and beverage industry, aiming to capture growth potential through a smart beta approach.
+The Invesco Dynamic Food & Beverage ETF (PBJ) is designed to provide investment results corresponding to the price and yield of the Dynamic Food & Beverage Intellidex Index.
+The fund invests in US food and beverage companies, utilizing a rules-based methodology to select and weight companies based on factors such as price momentum, earnings momentum, quality, management action, and value.

 Reputation and Reliability

-Invesco is a well-established global investment management firm with a strong reputation and a long track record of providing diverse investment solutions.
+Invesco is a well-established global investment management firm with a strong reputation and a long track record in the ETF market.

 Management Expertise